artsy/mobile/playbook.md

 * [Emergence](https://github.com/artsy/emergence): tvOS App for Browsing Shows.

 * See the [engineering projects map](https://trello.com/b/VLlTIM7l/artsy-engineering-projects-map) for a comprehensive list of Mobile Practice libraries.

+### GitHub

+We use GitHub, tada.
+Because we run OSS then we use GitHub more like how [GitHub](https://speakerdeck.com/holman/how-github-uses-github-to-build-github) does than [Artsy](http://artsy.github.io/blog/2012/01/29/how-art-dot-sy-uses-github-to-build-art-dot-sy/).
+We use branches on the app's main repos.
+All of our apps have convenient `make` commands to simplify name prefixes for branches.
+E.g. `make push` would take the branch `new_vir` and push it as `orta-new_vir` making it obvious who is the owner.
+Check the `Makefile` in the repo to see other commands like: `make fpush`, `make pr` etc.

 ### Our Key Technologies